sscdelft/sscdelft.github.io/talks.md

 ---
 layout: default
-title: Talks and scientific events
+title: Tea Talks by the Numerical Analysis group in 2014
 ---

-Tea Talks by the Numerical Analysis group in 2014
-===

 This page contains the schedule and the material of the tea talks given by members of the Numerical Analysis group at the Delft